Effective Date: November 14, 2012 | Last Updated: January 1, 2020

-By visiting this website, you will be subject to (and as legally permitted are accepting and consenting to) the practices described in this policy.
+By visiting this website or otherwise interacting with us, you will be subject to (and as legally permitted are accepting and consenting to) the practices described in this policy.

 For the purposes of international data protection laws, various InnerWorkings’ entities may be the data controller and the contact information for these entities is located here.